Power BI security white paper

 Independent Software Vendors (ISVs) and solution providers have two main modes of embedding Power BI artifacts in their web applications and portals: embed for your organization and embed for your customers.
 The artifact is embedded into an IFrame in the application or portal.
 An IFrame is not allowed to read or write data from the external web application or portal, and the communication with the IFrame is done by using the Power BI Client SDK using POST messages.

-In an embed for your organization scenario, Azure AD users access their own Power BI content through portals customized by their enterprises and ITs.
+In an embed for your organization scenario, Microsoft Entra users access their own Power BI content through portals customized by their enterprises and ITs.
 All Power BI policies and capabilities described in this paper such as Row Level Security (RLS) and object-level security (OLS) are automatically applied to all users independently of whether they access Power BI through the Power BI portal or through customized portals.

-In an embed for your customers scenario, ISVs typically own Power BI tenants and Power BI artifacts (dashboards, reports, datasets etc.).
+In an embed for your customers scenario, ISVs typically own Power BI tenants and Power BI items (dashboards, reports, semantic models, and others).
 It's the responsibility of an ISV back-end service to authenticate its end users and decide which artifacts and which access level is appropriate for that end user.
 ISV policy decisions are encrypted in an embed token generated by Power BI and passed to the ISV back-end for further distribution to the end users according to the business logic of the ISV.
-End users using a browser or other client applications are not able to decrypt or modify embed tokens.
+End users using a browser or other client applications aren't able to decrypt or modify embed tokens.
 Client-side SDKs such as Power BI Client APIs automatically append the encrypted embed token to Power BI requests as an Authorization: EmbedToken header.
 Based on this header, Power BI will enforce all policies (such as access or RLS) precisely as was specified by the ISV during generation.

 To enable embedding and automation, and to generate the embed tokens described above, Power BI exposes a rich set of REST APIs.
-These Power BI REST APIs support both user delegated and service principal Azure AD methods of authentication and authorization.
+These Power BI REST APIs support both user delegated and service principal Microsoft Entra methods of authentication and authorization.

 Most of the features mentioned above are supported in both Shared and Premium workspaces today.
 However, AutoML and CognitiveServices are supported only in Premium workspaces, due to IP restrictions.
-Today, with the AutoML integration in Power BI, a user can build and train a custom ML model (e.g. Prediction, Classification, Regression, etc.) and apply it to get predictions while loading data into a dataflow defined in a Premium workspace.
-Additionally, Power BI users can apply several CognitiveServices APIs, such as TextAnalytics and ImageTagging, to transform data before loading it into a dataflow/dataset defined in a Premium workspace.
+Today, with the AutoML integration in Power BI, a user can build and train a custom ML model (for example, Prediction, Classification, Regression, etc.) and apply it to get predictions while loading data into a dataflow defined in a Premium workspace.
+Additionally, Power BI users can apply several CognitiveServices APIs, such as TextAnalytics and ImageTagging, to transform data before loading it into a dataflow/semantic model defined in a Premium workspace.

-The Premium AI enrichment features can be best viewed as a collection of stateless AI functions/transforms that can be used by Power BI users in their data integration pipelines used by a Power BI dataset or dataflow.
-Note that these functions can also be accessed from current dataflow/dataset authoring environments in the Power BI Service and Power BI Desktop.
+The Premium AI enrichment features can be best viewed as a collection of stateless AI functions/transforms that can be used by Power BI users in their data integration pipelines used by a Power BI semantic model or dataflow.
+Note that these functions can also be accessed from current dataflow/semantic model authoring environments in the Power BI Service and Power BI Desktop.
 These AI functions/transforms always run in a Premium workspace/capacity.
-These functions are surfaced in Power BI as a data source that requires an Azure AD token for the Power BI user who is using the AI function.
-These AI data sources are special because they do not surface any of their own data and they only supply these functions/transforms.
-During execution, these features do not make any outbound calls to other services to transmit the customer's data.
+These functions are surfaced in Power BI as a data source that requires a Microsoft Entra token for the Power BI user who is using the AI function.
+These AI data sources are special because they don't surface any of their own data and they only supply these functions/transforms.
+During execution, these features don't make any outbound calls to other services to transmit the customer's data.
 Let us look at the Premium scenarios individually to understand the communication patterns and relevant security-related details pertaining to them.

 This section outlines advanced security features in Power BI.
 Some of the features have specific licensing requirements.
 See the sections below for details.